 \section{Introduction}

-Humans acquire conceptual knowledge through multi-modal experiences.
-These experiences are paramount to object recognition and language as well as reasoning and planning~\cite{jefferies2021semantic,kumar2021semantic}.
+Humans acquire conceptual knowledge about the world as a whole and concrete objects in particular through multi-modal experiences.
+These semantic experiences are paramount to object recognition and language as well as reasoning and planning \cite{jefferies2021semantic,kumar2021semantic}.
 Cognitive maps store this information based on sensor fusion, fragmentation, and hierarchical structure.
-This is central to the human ability to navigate the physical world~\cite{hirtle1985evidence,KUIPERS2000191,voicu2003hierarchical}.
-Recently, language proved to be an effective link between intelligent systems and humans and can enable robot autonomy in complex human-centered environments~\cite{shah2023lm, huang23vlmaps, chen2023open, shafiullah2022clipfields, conceptfusion, conceptgraphs, mees2023grounding, wu2023tidybot}.\looseness=-1
+This is central to the human ability to navigate the physical world \cite{hirtle1985evidence,KUIPERS2000191,voicu2003hierarchical}.
+Recently, language proved to be an effective link between intelligent systems and humans and can enable robot autonomy in complex human-centered environments~\cite{ahn2022can, mees2023grounding, wu2023tidybot, shah2023lm, huang23vlmaps, chen2023open, shafiullah2022clipfields, conceptfusion, conceptgraphs}.

-Classical methods for robot navigation build dense spatial maps of high accuracy using approaches to simultaneous localization and mapping (SLAM)~\cite{thrun05probabilisticrobotics, greve2023curb}.
+Classical methods for robot navigation build dense spatial maps of high accuracy using approaches to simultaneous localization and mapping (SLAM)~\cite{thrun05probabilisticrobotics}.
 Those give rise to fine-grained navigation and manipulation based on geometric goal specifications.
 Recent advances have combined dense maps with pre-trained zero-shot vision-language models, which facilitates open-vocabulary indexing of observed environments~\cite{shah2023lm,huang23vlmaps,chen2023open,huang23avlmaps,conceptfusion, OpenScene,shafiullah2022clipfields}.
 While these approaches marry the area of classical robotics with modern open-vocabulary semantics, representing larger scenes while abstracting still poses a considerable hurdle.
-Scalable scene representations generated from real-world perception inputs should generally fulfill the following requirements: 1) Object-centricity and abstraction in terms of hierarchies, 2) efficiency regarding storage capacity as well as efficacy in terms of actionability, 3) true open-vocabulary indexing and simple querying.
+Scalable scene representations generated from real-world perception inputs should generally fulfill the following requirements: 1) Object-centricity and abstraction in terms of hierarchies, 2) efficiency regarding storage capacity as well as actionability, 3) true open-vocabulary indexing and easy querying.